Maatary/haskell-from-first-principles/typeclasses/fundamentals.md

  - The difference however is that, _in Type Class hierarchy, a type requires an instance_, while _in Type Class derivation, an instance requires an instance_.

+ - **Type class deriving**: Type class instances we can derive magically include Eq, Ord, Enum, Bounded, Read, and Show, although there are some constraints on deriving a few of these.
+Deriving means you don’t have to manually write instances of these type classes for each new datatype you create.
+This will be addressed in Chapter 11, on algebraic datatypes.